 While logs have been an established tool for analyzing root causes, microservices architecture is not monolithic.
-There can be hundreds or thousands of services involved, each making the same number of requests per second.
+There can be hundreds or thousands of services involved, each making thousands of requests per second.

-With log entries then scattered across numerous log files, how can you determine which are relevant, or or put them together according to the execution flow?
+With log entries then scattered across numerous log files, how can you determine which are relevant to the request at hand, or put them together according to the execution flow?

 This has given rise to the new discipline of Distributed Tracing.
 Google released a monumental research paper in 2010 following their experience building Dapper, their own in-house Distributed Tracing system.
 According to OpenTracing.org:

 “Distributed tracing, also called distributed request tracing, is a method used to profile and monitor applications, especially those built using a microservices architecture.
 Distributed tracing helps pinpoint where failures occur and what causes poor performance.”